klack/klack.cloud/README.md

 - Add prometheus connecto to Grafanan `http://prometheus:9090`
 - Change qBittorrent download path to `/data/downloads`
 - Use `http://localhost:9117` for that Jackett address when creating a torznab indexer
-- Use `/data/library/tv/` as a path for sonarr
+- Use `/data/library/tv/` as a path when adding a series in sonarr
-- Use `/data/library/movies/` as a path for radarr
+- Use `/data/library/movies/` as a path when adding a movie on radarr
 - Set `QB_WEBUI_USER, QB_WEBUI_PASS, UN_SONARR_0_API_KEY, UN_RADARR_0_API_KEY` in `.env`file
 - If there are directory to file mapping errors, there should of been a config file in a place, but docker did not find it so it created a volume folder.
 Delete the volume folder.
 - Install node exporter on the host machine to `/usr/local/bin/node_exporter`